cheomanigua/webdev/content/docs/go-http/index.md

 We can see now in the code above the `http.Handle`.
 What is it?
 It is a built in function that registers the handler for the given pattern in DefaultServerMux.
 You can check those patterns [here](https://pkg.go.dev/net/http#hdr-Patterns).
 Basically the first parameter declares the pattern to match, and the second paramenter instructs what the handler actually does when the match occurs.

+The handlers that ship with `net/http` are useful, but most of the time when building a web application you'll want to use your own custom handlers instead.
+So how do you do that?
+Check the Practical Examples at the end of this page.

+# http implementations

 ## 1. Handle